noidontdig/gitdown/README.md

 Using this project requires an Arduino Uno with the [DrinkShield](http://www.gfxhax.com/drinkshield/) attachment.
 Open the `arduino_gitdown/arduino_gitdown.ino` file with the Arduino IDE and load it onto the Arduino.

 Then, open the `.gitdown` config file and edit the three configuration parameters:
-- __mode__: This should be set to either "normal", "krunk", or "baller", corresponding to the modes described below.
+- __mode__: This should be set to either "normal", "krunk", or "baller", corresponding to the modes described above.
 - __port__: This should be the device name of the Arduino's USB connection on your machine.
 This can be found from the Arduino IDE's "Serial Port" Menu.
 The default value is `/dev/tty.usbmodem1421`, which happened to work on the Macbook Air used for development.
 - __verbose__: Set to "true" or "false", depending on whether you want the system to output helpful information about your current BAC level.